 There are three ways to access the library’s online resources.
 You may click on Off-Campus Login from the navigation list, use a search box, or select the hyperlinked title of any resource.
 You will be prompted for your library login before the resource opens.
 Your library login is the same as your MyPSC.
-See Tech Support for more information.
+See Q&A for more information.

 OneSearch: Curriculum Builder is a resource available in Blackboard to help you create reading lists for your students.
 Learn more about it.